-The second craft flew directly towards and over Cornet and Hartwell at 11:30 pm.
+The second craft flew directly towards and over Cornet and Hartwell at 11:30 pm on 4 May 2000.
 At first Cornet thought it was a conventional jetliner, but noted differences in its lights.
 As the craft flew over them, it turned on beams of light coming from two bright lights at the outboard margins of its fuselage.
 These lights are positioned just inside the outermost running lights, and are not landing lights.
 Landing lights on conventional aircraft are positioned much closer to the midline so that the pilot and copilot can have the runway in front of them illuminated.
 Landing lights positioned out at the wingtips are illogical and impractical, because they leave the runway directly in front of the aircraft dark.
 Bright lights at the lateral extremities are a distinct characteristic of anomalous craft witnessed in the Pine Bush area.
 Therefore, the lights on the Manta Ray are called HEADLIGHTS, not landing lights.

 The Manta Ray Reveals Rotating Headlights